 VCU Universe administers the OCCS every 18-months to university faculty and staff.
 OCCS is a multi-index tool to monitor and record institutional as well as unit-level progress toward diversity and inclusion goals.
 The multi-index tool collects employment and survey data from several sources to include VCU Human Resources, Institutional Research & Decision Support, and academic and administrative unit leaders and faculty and staff.
 These data produce four separate yet interrelated indices: Diversity Index (DI), Inclusion Index (IE), Engagement Index (EI) and Performance Index (PI).The indices are used as a diagnostic tool for units to identify problem and promise areas across faculty and staff demographics.

 VCU Universe also administers Climatext (pronounced Cli-mat-ix), a phone application (app) to assess campus climate.
-Climatext is designed to randomly select faculty, staff and student every two weeks to respond to a survey prompt related to campus climate.
-Responses to the prompt are analyzed using a proprietary natural language system to determine degree to which student's perceive campus climate to be dissatisfying or satisfying (in aggregate).
+Climatext is designed for students to respond to a survey prompt related to campus climate.
+Responses to the prompt are analyzed using a proprietary natural language system to determine degree to which student's perceive campus climate to be dissatisfying or satisfying (in aggregate, individual identity is kept confidential).
 Climatext data are used to assess population vulnerability across demographic groups and to inform university stakeholders of the "campus mood".